Battle of Neuburg (1800): Aftermath

 The battle had immediate implications.
 General Ney established his headquarters in the castle at Neuburg, which overlooks the battlefield.
-General Moreau ordered the establishment of a tomb on the location were the First Grenadier had fallen.
+General Moreau ordered the establishment of a tomb on the location where the First Grenadier had fallen.
 Emperor Francis II dismissed Pál Kray, who had lost an impressive succession of battles, and appointed his brother, the 18-year-old general major Archduke John, to command the Austrian army.
-To compensate for John's inexperience, the emperor named FZM Franz von Lauer as deputy commander and the zealous Oberst (Colonel) Franz von Weyrother became Chief of Staff.
+To compensate for John's inexperience, the emperor named FZM Franz von Lauer as deputy commander and the zealous Oberst (Colonel) Franz von Weyrother became chief of staff.

 In the broader scheme, the series of battles beginning with the losses at Stockach and Engen and ending at Neuburg broke the Austrian control along the strategic Danube.
 Similarly, in Italy, French successes at the battles at Montebello and Marengo forced Austrian withdrawal to the east.
 With France threatening Habsburg Austria from the northwest and southwest, the Austrians agreed to a cease fire.
 Subsequent peace negotiations were complicated by the alliance Austria had made with Britain, and which prevented her from signing any separate peace.
 The British entered the negotiations to bolster their weakened ally.
 Initially Britain, which had successfully blockaded French ports, refused the French terms and offered counter terms in September 1800.
 Napoleon later claimed that the Austrians did not negotiate in good faith, and sought only to gain time until "the rainy season" (winter), when army movements would be difficult, and the Habsburgs would have an entire season to recruit.